jakbrtz/Minecraft-1.17-Minigames/scripts/server/readme.md

 ### System.js

 This is the only file that uses Minecraft's API.
-It contains functions that the games can access (eg `SlashCommand`) but it never directly calls on the games.
-It only calls on GameController.
+It contains functions that is accessed by the GameController and helper functions (eg `SlashCommand`) but it should never directly communicate with games.

 ### GameController.js